Developing Performant Mobile Apps Part 3: Cross-Platform Apps

 There was once a time, when there were more mobile operating systems than just Android, and iOS.
 Some of you might remember Windows Phone, Firefox OS, or Samsung’s Bada.
 Out of the 3 niche platforms, only Microsoft’s OS enjoyed decent popularity at its height.
 Back in the day, when companies went primarily native, one extra platform to develop for meant so much more work for everybody.

-That is a part of a reason why we don’t have Windows Phone anymore.
+That is a part of the reason why we don’t have Windows Phone anymore.
 Third-party support was mostly negligible, because of all the extra resources required to target an additional platform for developers.
 A lose-lose scenario for both users, and businesses — because of all the money that was on this untapped market.
 Cross-platform development, even though not new by any means, is now in a state where it’s increasingly chosen as the go-to by more and more companies.

 There are few frameworks, that are standard choices for quickly developing quality apps, which we will cover.
 First, it is important to distinguish between the two main types of cross-platform frameworks.
 Even though they achieve the same goal, they do it in an entirely different way.
 There are the Web-based frameworks, such as Ionic, that, in the simplest terms, package web assets to apps.